polterguy/polterguy.github.io/index.md

 website.
 At AINIRO.IO we also delivers such chatbots as one of our services.
 Read more about [our AI chatbots here](/dashboard/chatbot-wizard/).

-## Magic Cloud is Open Source
+## Magic Cloud is NOT Open Source

-Magic Cloud is 100% open source, and you can use it free of charge as you see fit, as long as you obey by the GPL license terms.
-You can find its code at [GitHub](https://github.com/polterguy/magic).
-We also provide docker images for Magic, allowing you to install it locally without having to mess with dependencies, such as the .Net CLI and NodeJS.
-[AINIRO.IO](https://ainiro.io) also hosts Magic Cloud in our cloud infrastructure if you're interested in a simpler solution.
+Magic Cloud started as open source.
+However, the project had 10 million downloads of its NuGet packages, zero contributions, and zero donations, so we could no longer justify maintaining it as an open source project.
+If you're interested in accessing its source code, we do provide the source with a server license and kubernetes license, which has a cost of $5,000 per month, and $20,000 per month, which gives you access to its source code.

 ## The goal of the project